Opinion | A dangerous trend among GOP candidates shows the Trump threat is here to stay

 “The 2020 election, in my opinion, was full of shenanigans,” Elder also told Fox News.
 “My fear is they’re going to try that in this election right here and recall.”

 It’s common for campaigns to prepare for post-election litigation.
 But Elder is going much further.
 He’s hinting at a concerted effort to steal the recall and linking that to the “big lie” that there were widespread problems in 2020.
-The goal is plainly to tap into the deep well of paranoia and conspiracy-mongering that Trump fed for years — and to undermine faith in a loss in advance.
+The goal is plainly to tap into the deep well of paranoia and conspiracy-mongering that Trump fed for years — and to undermine in advance faith in any outcome but a win.

 A worse example comes from the leading GOP candidate for Senate in New Mexico, Adam Laxalt.
 The former state attorney general’s effort to unseat Democrat Catherine Cortez Masto has Trump’s endorsement in what will be a hard-fought contest.

-This week, Laxalt flatly declared his campaign will “file lawsuits early” to “secure this election,” as if it’s a foregone conclusion that a loss will be dubious by definition.
+This week, Laxalt flatly declared his campaign will “file lawsuits early” to “secure this election,” as if it’s a foregone conclusion that a loss would be dubious by definition.
 Worse, Laxalt vowed to avoid the supposed mistakes of 2020, in which the election was “rigged” and the only failure was that Trump campaign lawsuits “came too late.”

 Laxalt, then, will begin contesting any eventual loss right now, because otherwise Democrats will succeed in stealing another election.
-This, too, is a declaration not to accept a loss as legitimate in advance.
+This, too, is a declaration in advance not to accept a loss as a legitimate outcome.

 In fact, Laxalt is the one threatening to undermine secure and fair elections.
 Indeed, as this demonstrates, for Trumpist politicians, the refusal to commit to respecting legitimate election losses is now a badge of honor.